Book Author: Bridget Stutchbury, PhD Bird Detective

 Great tits in the Netherlands do not exhibit such complete flexibility; their egg laying is not advancing fast enough to time the peak caterpillar burst.
 Some females have made the full adjustment, but even strong selective pressure has not yet been able to create a fully flexible population.

-Migratory songbirds are at the most serious disadvantage with respect to nesting timing because thay can be 10km from their nesting site when adaptability needs to be triggered.
+Migratory songbirds are at the most serious disadvantage with respect to nesting timing because they can be far distant from their nesting site and not be able to sense a need to adapt.
 Some pied flycatcher populations have declined 90% when the caterpillars at their nesting territory come early.
 A 100 species study in Europe found the species in steepest decline were those that had been unable to shift their egg-laying timing to match food availability.

 The successfully adapting populations have so far relied on their behavioral plasticity to adjust egg-laying timing.
 Birds are genetically wired to lay as early as possible.
 But we may be approaching the limits of the available plasticity.
 As environmental change accelerates, evolutionary change may be needed to reprogram behavior.
 The plasticity limit seems already to have been exceeded in the great tit and pied flycatcher populations of the Netherlands.
 These populations may continue to approach extinction status, as genetic change cannot keep up with rapid climate change.